sghaskell/kafka-splunk-consumer/README.md

 ### Limitations
 * Does not currently support TLS connections to Kafka
+* Currently reads earliest offset from queue (all messages) on first run.
 * Supports one Splunk HTTP Event Collecor host.
   * A scalable and highly available HEC tier should be behind a VIP/load balancer.
 Please reference the following articles:
     * [High volume HTTP Event Collector Using Load Balancer](http://dev.splunk.com/view/event-collector/SP-CAAAE9Q)